k21971/EvilHack/doc/evilhack-changelog.md

 - Change minimum dexterity needed to throw Xiuhcoatl
 - Fix: some sokoban levels could easily be flagged as 'never solved'
 - Tweak to Xiuhcoatl dexterity requirements
+- Allow angel lord types to spawn with Demonbane again